Autonomous Robot

 Mechanical:

-• Worked with a teammate to design the state machine logic for autonomous behavior
+• Collaborated on state machine design for autonomous behavior

 Electrical: